GoogleCloudPlatform/healthcare-data-harmonization/README.md

 ### Details

-This project consists of two components, the mapping engine and the mapping language, both of which can be built and tested independently with `go build` and `go test`.
+This project consists of three components, the mapping engine, the mapping language, both of which can be built and tested independently with `go build` and `go test`, and Jupyter notebook extensions/magic commands.
 Please refer to their individual READMEs for more information.

 ### Language Reference